 A lower dollar increases the price competitiveness of US exports.
 Cheaper exports will lead to an increase in demand.
 If demand is price elastic then there will be an increase in the value of exports.

-- However a devaluation is often just a temporary increase in competitiveness.
-Devaluation often causes inflationary pressures which reduce the temporary gain in competitiveness
+- However, a devaluation is often just a temporary increase in competitiveness.
+Devaluation may, in turn, cause inflationary pressures which reduce the temporary gain in competitiveness

-However, to some extent, EU manufacturers can prevent price increases by reducing profit margins and cutting costs and becoming more efficient.
-However, there is a limit to this.
-In the long-term, firms cannot keep absorbing the price increases.
+- However, to some extent, global companies can prevent price increases by reducing profit margins and cutting costs and becoming more efficient.
+In the short-term at least, the price of imports may not rise that much for US consumers.
+However, there is a limit to this; in the long-term, firms cannot keep absorbing the price increases.

-Assuming the Marshall Lerner condition is satisfied i.e. PEDx +PEDm > one then a devaluation will improve the current account and reduce the current account deficit.
+Assuming the Marshall Lerner condition is satisfied i.e. PEDx +PEDm > 1 – then a devaluation will improve the current account and reduce the current account deficit.

-4. Temporary improvement in US Economic growth and employment
+4. A temporary improvement in US Economic growth and employment

 5. Lower growth and lower inflation in US trading partners

 If the US dollar falls in value, the Euro and Yen will appreciate.
 This will have the effect of causing